vinci1it2000/schedula/README.rst

 Install WinPython
 ~~~~~~~~~~~~~~~~~
-The *WinPython* distribution is just a collection of the pre-compiled binaries
+The *WinPython* distribution is just a collection of the standard pre-compiled
-for *Windows* containing all the scientific packages we need, and much more.
+binaries for *Windows* containing all the scientific packages, and much more.
-It is not update-able, and has a semi-regular release-cycle of 3 months.
+It is not update-able, and has a quasi-regular release-cycle of 3 months.

 1. Install the latest python-3 (preferably 64 bit) from https://winpython.github.io/.
-   Prefer an installation-folder without any spaces leading to it.
+   Prefer an **installation-folder without any spaces leading to it**.

 2. Open the WinPython's command-prompt console, by locating the folder where
    you just installed it and run (double-click) the following file::